and Joint Replacement Dr. James W. Cahill • Dr. David A. Porter • Dr. Paul E. Kovatis

-About Dr. Cahill
+About Cahill Orthopedics

 Dr. Cahill was involved in the original research for this technology and has found that this method produces the best results for patients with damaged knee cartilage.

 Stem cell and platelet rich plasma (PRP) injections may help patients with injuries or chronic inflammation in the tendons and other soft tissues in the body recover more quickly.
 In some cases, these treatments may also help patients avoid or delay the need for surgery.
 These treatments use high concentrations of the patient’s own stem cells or platelets, which both play important roles in the healing of injuries, to help promote healing in the area of the injury.
-Dr. Cahill keeps current on the latest research with these technologies to best advise patients when these treatments are a viable option.
+Dr. Cahill and Dr. Porter keep current on the latest research with these technologies to best advise patients when these treatments are a viable option.
 These treatments may be recommended alongside other treatments to help with your recovery.